 My advice to both of them was simple and clear:

 - Contact 10 alumni who are in the job or field that you want.
 You can find them here on LinkedIn.

-- Ask them how they got started, lessons learned and about the challenges they face in the job.
+- Ask them how they got started, what lessons learned, and about the challenges they face in the job.
 Here are tips on what to ask during an informational interview.

 - Share with them your skills and why you want to go into that field.

-- Ask if they can connect you with other colleagues or a hiring manager for learn about opportunities.
+- Ask if they can connect you with other colleagues or a hiring manager to learn about opportunities.

 And then see what happens.

 These 20-minute conversations take preparation and practice.
 However, the payoff is tremendous.
-The key to getting a job is not a perfect resume, high GPA or applying to the most online jobs.
+The key to getting a job is not a perfect resume, high GPA, or applying to most online jobs.
 It is based on forging relationships with people who have the job that you want.
-You need to actually speak with someone who can give you advice, guidance and be your advocate to get you further in a company.
+You need to actually speak with someone who can give you advice, and guidance and be your advocate to get you further in a company.
 The only investment this requires is your time…a resolution you can keep for 2018.
-Learn more about how we help students and grads get the job at Next Great Step.
+Learn more about how we help students and grads get the job.

 Contact us at 973-577-6161 or schedule a complimentary Discovery Call with an Advisor HERE.